-These seasonal forecasts were developed by the late Dr. William Gray, who was lead author on these predictions for over 20 years and continued as a co-author until his death last year.
+These seasonal forecasts were developed by the late Dr. William Gray, who was lead author on these predictions for over 20 years and continued as a co-author until his death in 2016.
 In addition to pioneering seasonal Atlantic hurricane prediction, he conducted groundbreaking research in a wide variety of other topics including hurricane genesis, hurricane structure and cumulus convection.
 His investments in both time and energy to these forecasts cannot be acknowledged enough.

-We are grateful for support from Interstate Restoration, the Insurance Information Institute and Ironshore Insurance that partially support the release of these predictions.
+We are grateful for support from Interstate Restoration, the Insurance Information Institute, Ironshore Insurance and Weatherboy that partially support the release of these predictions.
 We acknowledge a grant from the G. Unger Vetlesen Foundation for additional financial support.
-We thank the GeoGraphics Laboratory at Bridgewater State University (MA) for their assistance in developing the United States Landfalling Hurricane Probability Webpage.
+We thank the GeoGraphics Laboratory at Bridgewater State University (MA) for their assistance in developing the University (MA) for their assistance in developing the University (MA) for their assistance in developing the University (MA) for their assistance in developing the University (MA) for their assistance in developing the University (MA) for their assistance in developing the University (MA) for their assistance in developing the University (MA) for their assistance in developing the University (MA) for their assistance in developing the University (MA) for their assistance in the first of the first of the states and the first of the firs